afomer/music-party/README.md

 <p>

 ```
-Open index.html with your favorite browser
+Open index.html in your favorite browser
 ```
 </p>
 <h4>